 upright or flat than normal, you'll probably want a lie angle to match.

 That's a simplistic view.
 In order to design and build a club with a

 - Check the strong interaction of club length with lie angle.

 - If you intend to achieve the angle by bending the head,

 higher the flight of the ball.
 Also, generally, the shorter the shot.

-While the trajectory is affected by the CG of the head and by the kick
+While the trajectory is affected by the CG of the head and flex profile

-point of the shaft, the loft angle is the single biggest determinant of
+of the shaft, the loft angle is by far the biggest

 Beginners may want a little more loft,